invoiceninja/invoiceninja.github.io/docs/user-guide/clients.md

 ## Group Settings for Client Management

-If many clients share the same settings, for example, the same currency or email reminder settings, you can create a group on _Settings_ > _Group Settings_ to, apply a standard set of settings to a large group of clients.
+If many clients share the same settings, for example, the same currency or email reminder settings, you can create a group on _Settings_ > _Group Settings_ to apply a standard set of settings to a large group of clients.

 For most settings, the app will first check if the client has a value in place, if not it will check if the client belongs to a group and if that group defines a value.
 Finally, it will use the default value set at the company level.